-Gatwick says it will improve cycle parking, lockers and showers, and will provide some pedestrian and cycle improvements at several locations for staff who live near the airport.
+GAL says it will improve cycle parking, lockers and showers, and will provide some pedestrian and cycle improvements at several locations for staff who live near the airport.
 Whilst useful, these proposals will impact only a small segment of people travelling to and from the airport and are unlikely to encourage a significant shift in the use of active travel modes.

 Gatwick's proposals are inadequate and unacceptable.
-There should be no increase in the number of passengers accessing the airport by road and no increase in highway trips.
-This must be modelled and provided for in its proposals.
-Instead the airport should be required progressively to reduce the absolute number of passengers using road transport as a condition of any expansion.
-A reduction trajectory should be set, monitored and enforced.
+There should be no increase in the number of passengers arriving at the airport by car.
+Instead the airport should be required to reduce the absolute number of passengers using car transport as a condition of any expansion.